-\paragraph{1) Recovering message positions.} We first employ the same hash function and watermarking key used during message embedding stage to identify the message bit position $p$ associated with each token $y_t$.
+\paragraph{1) Recovering message positions.} We first employ the same hash function and watermarking key used during message embedding stage to identify the message symbol position $p$ associated with each token $y_t$.
 All tokens assigned to the same index $p$ are then grouped together for joint decoding of the corresponding $2^k$-ary symbol $m_p$.

-\paragraph{2) Computing confidence scores.} For each message position $p$ and each group $j \in \{1,\ldots,k\}$, we compute the empirical mean $g$-values over the associated token group, following Eq.~\ref{Equation: mean g-value}.
-Specifically, we obtain $s^p_j$ and $\bar{s}^p_j$ corresponding to $\mathbf{g}_j$ and $\mathbf{\bar{g}}_j$, respectively.
-These quantities serve as confidence scores indicating whether the $j$-th bit of the $2^k$-ary message symbol at position $p$ favors $0$ or $1$.
+\paragraph{2) Computing confidence scores.} For each message position $p$ and each group $j \in \{1,\ldots,k\}$, we compute the empirical mean $g$-values over the corresponding token group, following Eq.~\ref{Equation: mean g-value}.
+In particular, we obtain $s^p_j$ and $\bar{s}^p_j$ corresponding to $\mathbf{g}_j$ and $\mathbf{\bar{g}}_j$, respectively.
+These quantities serve as calibrated confidence scores indicating whether the $j$-th bit of the $2^k$-ary message symbol at position $p$ favors bit $0$ or bit $1$.